Match Tiebreak (10-Point)

 A match tiebreak (or "super tiebreak") is a first-to-10-points breaker, won by two clear points, played instead of a full third set in many doubles and some singles formats.

-Rather than playing a complete deciding set after each side has won one set, many formats — most commonly doubles at the professional level, and various recreational and league formats — replace the third set with a single tiebreak played to 10 points instead of the standard 7.
-Like a regular tiebreak, a player or team must win by at least two points, so a 10-9 score continues until one side is ahead by two.
-Serve rotates every two points (with the first server serving only the opening point), and players switch ends every six points, mirroring the structure of a standard tiebreak scaled up.
+Rather than playing a complete deciding set after each side has won one set, many formats.
+This means most commonly doubles at the pro level, and various recreational and league formats.
+This means replace the third set with a single tiebreak played to 10 points instead of the standard 7.
+Like a regular tiebreak, a player or team must win by at least two points.
+As a result, a 10-9 score continues until one side is ahead by two.
+Serve rotates every two points (with the first server serving only the opening point).
+Players switch ends every six points, mirroring the structure of a standard tiebreak scaled up.

 Example

-After splitting the first two sets, instead of playing a full third set, the players go straight to a 10-point match tiebreak, which one side wins 10-7 to take the match.
+After splitting the first two sets, instead of playing a full third set, the players go straight to a 10-point match tiebreak.
+This one side wins 10-7 to take the match.

 Why it matters